Updated: March 2019

 - pay due care to animal welfare, while taking account of the community’s way of life and the subsistence purpose of the hunt (EUR-Lex 2016).

 By-catch, or entanglement in fishing nets or other gear, is not a significant source of mortality for bearded seals, as these seals are not generally found in areas where commercial fishing is taking place.
-The by-catch reported for bearded seal in Iceland for 2013 was 1, caught in a lumpfish net (NAMMCO 2014).
+Iceland has reported a total of 14 by-caught bearded seals between 2002 and 2018, in lumpsucker nets and gillnets (National Progress Reports Iceland).
 In commercial fisheries in the Bering Sea – Aleutian Islands, a mean annual mortality of 1.0 bearded seal was observed from 2002 – 2006 (Cameron et al. 2010).

 Struck and lost